VictoriaChoy/victoriachoy.github.io/README.md

 1.1.3 Inquiry-based Leanrning

  I once taught an 11-year-old boy who was quite talented in music, arts, basketball, Chinese calligraphy, and STEAM model-making.
-Knowing about his interest in models, I introduced STEAM classes to him, such as biomimicry, energy transfer, and assembly of eletronic components for model ships.
+Knowing about his interest in models, I introduced STEAM classes to him, such as biomimicry, energy transfer, and assembly of eletronic components purchased online for model ships.
+The inquiry-based approach incorporates students' voice and choice into planning, which in turn improves automous learning.
+As can be seen from the boardwork (please forgive my handwriting), the student addressed problems encountered during the expeiement from different angles, which prompted him for more experiments after the class.
+Peronally speaking, I was quite amazed by his ability to think critically and creatively, and persistence for his interests.

 1.2.
 An Engaging Instructor

 I have been practicing the project-based and hands-on approach since I began to teach at _EF_.
-I have designed a number of realia, teaching aids, and projects to engage students in effective learning.
+I have designed a number of realia, teaching aids, and projects to engage students in effective learning with a cost-effective approach.
 I also rely on my personality and body language to engage early learners.
 Here are some examples.

 Laminated paper roulettes were used for phonics and counting toys with literacy.